nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 To break this chunk of code down:

 * The first line adds text to each node.
 * The second centers it vertically; “em” is a unit of measurement which is equal to the point size of the current font, i.e. in size 12 font an em would be 12 pixels.
-Basically, it centers vertically for your current font size.
+Basically, this line centers vertically for your current font size.
 * Then we make it white, Roboto, and adjust its weight, i.e. its boldness.
 * Then, we add the text itself by returning the property called feature that we just added for each node.
 * All that’s left is the font size, which is a bit trickier but nothing crazy.
 The idea is that we have the size of each node that was passed in from the backend, which when multiplied by 50 (in line 197 if you recall from above, not sure why they designed it this way but it works I suppose) is the area it takes up in pixels, as well as the length of our text label, also in pixels.
 We then find the diameter of the node, subtract 18 to account for padding from the shadow on the outside of the pixel, then use the ratio of that available diameter to the length of our text as the em value for our font size.